‘High pitched scream’ from home two days before Sara Sharif killed, court told

 A post-mortem examination found Sara had suffered dozens of injuries including “probable human bite marks”, an iron burn and scalding from hot water.

-There was also evidence that she had been restrained, jurors have heard.
+There was also evidence that she had been restrained with her head covered with “homemade hoods” comprised of parcel tape and plastic bags and she had been made to wear a nappy, jurors have heard.

+Fingerprints allegedly belonging to her father, Urfan Sharif, were found on one of the bags that was tested by forensics and on the non-adhesive side of a bit of parcel tape.

+Traces of the 10-year-old’s blood were discovered on the kitchen floor and on objects including a vacuum cleaner and a cricket bat during a police search of the family home, the prosecution said.

 A neighbour told police that two days before Sara’s death she had heard a “single high pitched scream” which lasted a couple of seconds and then suddenly stopped.